csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - autoformalization [arxiv.org/abs/2205.12615](https://arxiv.org/abs/2205.12615) - translating from natural language math to formal language
   - program synthesis [arxiv.org/abs/2108.07732](https://arxiv.org/abs/2108.07732) - formalize natural language into runnable code

-## model editing
+## llm editing

 - [Locating and Editing Factual Associations in GPT](https://arxiv.org/abs/2202.05262) (meng et al. 2022)
-  - causal intervention for identifying neuron activations that are decisive in a model’s factual predictions
+  - *localize factual associations* - causal intervention for identifying neuron activations that are decisive in a model’s factual predictions
+    - "causal traces" - run net multiple times, introducing corroptuions and then restoring states from original non-corrupted forward pass to see which states can restore the original results
+    - a small number of states contain info that can flip the model from one state to another
-  - modify feedforward weights to update specific factual associations using Rank-One Model Editing (ROME)
+  - *change factual associations* - modify feedforward weights to update specific factual associations using Rank-One Model Editing (ROME)

 ## transformer circuits